Ensembl/ensembl-cdm-docs/src/docs/relative_location.md

 }
 ```

-3. For feature on the reverse strand of a circular chromosome (transcript CAK10225 transcribed from gene RL4742)
+3. For `feature` on the reverse `strand` of a circular chromosome (`transcript` CAK10225 transcribed from `gene` RL4742)
-- given that the gene is on the reverse strand and overlaps the origin
+- given that the `gene` is on the reverse `strand` and overlaps the origin
 - and the chromosome is circular and has a length of 5057142bp
-- and the gene's genomic coordinates are: start 5056183 and end 72
+- and the `gene`'s genomic coordinates are: start 5056183 and end 72
-- and the transcript's genomic coordinates are: start -959 and end 72
+- and the `transcript`'s genomic coordinates are: start -959 and end 72

-The transcript's relative location is:
+The `transcript`'s relative location is:

 `start = gene end - transcript end + 1`, i.e. `72 - 72 + 1`, i.e. `1`